-- 1. USA Taekwondo must track whether Adult Participants under its jurisdiction complete the required training listed in Part I. - 2.
-USA Taekwondo and LAOs must, on an annual basis, offer and, subject to parental consent, give training to Minor Athletes on the prevention and reporting of child abuse. - a.
-For training to Minor Athletes, the Organization must track a description of the training and how the training was offered and provided to Minor Athletes. - USA Taekwondo is not required to track individual course completions of Minor Athletes. - 3.
-USA Taekwondo and LAOs must, on an annual basis, offer training to parents on the prevention and reporting of child abuse.
+- 1. USA Weightlifting must track whether Adult Participants under its jurisdiction complete the required training listed in Part I. - 2.
+USA Weightlifting must, on an annual basis, offer and, subject to parental consent, give training to Minor Athletes on the prevention and reporting of child abuse. - a.
+For training to Minor Athletes, the Organization must track a description of the training and how the training was offered and provided to Minor Athletes. - b.
+USA Weightlifting is not required to track individual course completions of Minor Athletes. - 3.
+The Organization must, on an annual basis, offer training to parents on the prevention and reporting of child abuse.